-As the gateway to South Australia, Flinders Ports serves the State's industries including agriculture, forestry, resources, liquid fuels as well as manufacturers.
+As the gateway to South Australia, Flinders Ports serves the State's industries including agriculture, forestry and resources, as well as manufacturers.
 Flinders Ports is also working in partnership with the South Australian Tourism Commission to encourage the development of South Australia as a destination for cruise ships.

 Flinders Ports continues to develop all of its ports to offer competitive supply chains for customers in each port hinterland.
 Most of the ports are equipped to handle bulk and break-bulk cargoes, with further development opportunities available for port customers.

 All ports have excellent transport links.
-The ports on the Gulf of St Vincent and the Eyre Peninsula benefit from both road and rail connections to offer intermodal transport options across South Australia and beyond.
+Port Pirie, the ports on the Gulf of St Vincent and the Eyre Peninsula benefit from both road and rail connections to offer intermodal transport options across South Australia and beyond.

 Committed to investing in port infrastructure